ELKADUSUNhalifesi/Batch-File-Renamer/README.md

 ./fileRenamer
 ```

-Note Maximum Allowable Batch Size is 999 for more you should re-run it!
+Note Maximum Allowable Batch Size is 999
+for rename more than 999 files you should re-run it!